-Alex Hagan serves as the head of the litigation group at Ellis & Winters.
+Alex Hagan serves as the head of the litigation group and a member of the firm’s management committee at Ellis & Winters.
 His practice includes product liability defense, as well as the defense of laboratories, hospitals, nursing homes, and individual health care providers.
 Alex also has extensive commercial litigation experience, representing software manufacturers, retail chains, and other product manufacturers in contract, trademark, and employment disputes.
 Alex has considerable jury trial experience in tort and commercial matters in both state and federal courts.

 As one of its founding members, Alex has played a crucial role in helping to build Ellis & Winters into a firm that provides exceptional client service while minimizing the bureaucracy and costs that can be associated with a larger firm.

 Alex is a forward-thinking and compassionate trial lawyer who puts himself in the client’s position when evaluating issues.
 He considers the impact of legal representation on the client from both a business and personal perspective and strives to understand fully the client’s market, limitations, and goals so that he can formulate the best strategy to move forward.